frkl/trojai-fuzzing-vision/arch/tutorial.md

 \end{aligned}
 ```

-An interesting pattern emerges, that all terms involved are tensor contractions.
+An interesting pattern emerges, that all terms are some forms of tensor contractions.
 In fact, this seems to be true for all flavors of permutation symmetry and the motivation behind Section II.
 Don't believe it?
 Try another case below!

 </details>